“If you can’t measure it, you can’t improve it.”

 Define success for your organization

-Besides, many organizations move their call centers to the cloud because modern contact center solutions like Voiptime Cloud are packed with useful features for maximizing the performance of your agents.
+Besides, many organizations move their call centers to the cloud because modern contact center solutions like Voiptime Cloud have cloud-based call center solutions that are packed with useful features for maximizing the performance of your agents.

 - Does it have all the features you need?